 For me, traveling is one of my biggest passions.
-If you share the same charism that I have, then it’s possible to travel multiple times in a given year.
+If you share the same charism that I have, then it’s possible to travel multiple times in any given year.
 Regardless of your financial situation or occupation.

-Yes, we all have responsibilities, some larger than most.
-To avoid these responsibilities, your lifestyle must match how and where you want to travel.
+Whether it’s money, time-off, or other responsibilities, you will find excuses along the way to postpone traveling.
+Listen we all have responsibilities, some larger than most.
+To bypass these responsibilities, you not only have to find opportunities; your lifestyle must match how and where you want to travel.

 That’s my philosophy and it’s worked ever since I took my first trip abroad.
-If you take this with a grain of salt you will definitely be able to maximize the amount of times you travel each year.
-Here are my four biggest takeaways in doing so.
+If you take this with a grain of salt then you will definitely be able to maximize the amount of times you travel each year.
+Here are four tips in doing so.

 Prioritize your finances, social, and work life - In doing so you create a plan.
 This will be the hardest thing to overcome because it takes disciple.
 First, you need to make money to save money.
 Regardless if your wages are not the best, find another source of income.
 Whether it’s a side job, selling your belongings, or advertising any service or speciality you may have.
 Just do it to make some extra cabbage.
 Next, list what are necessities and luxuries.
 This will help you out the most, it will help you consolidate expenditures, bills, and debt.
 Lastly, embrace not going out.
 Look at it as a return on investment when you do so in a different city or country.